XiongLuoxing/marsala/README.md

 Marsala is designed to work with reads from whole genome sequencing, although users have been successful in using Marsala with reads from specific region of genome.

-In general, Marsala uses sequencing information from three parts:
+In general, Marsala uses sequencing information from five parts:

 1. Disease-Grandparent or Disease-child (A)

-2. Disease-parent (F)
+2. Disease-parent (F01) and Normal parent (F02)

 3. Embryo (E)

+4. Sperm (S)

-In addition, users can use sequencing information from polar body 1 (PB1) and polar body 2 (BP2) that corresponds to specific embryo, which will make result more accurate.
+5. polar body 1 and polar body 2

+We here support 3 modes:
+  mode1.
+A+F01+E
+  mode2.
+A+F01+F02+E
+  mode3.
+F01+F02+E
+  mode4.
+F01+F02+E+S
+Polar body Could be added to any of the 4 modes.
+Once polar body 1 has been given, polar body 2 has to be present, too.

 ## How does Marsala detect variants?

 1. SNV <br />
-First, given specific genomic region (less than 2Mbp) Marsala detects SNVs for A, F and E (as well as PB1 and PB2) seperately. <br />
-Then, Marsala compares the genotypes between A amd F and infer which one of the chromosome homologous was passed from A to F. (i.e. risk genomic mate determination) <br />
-Next, Marsala compares the genotypes between F and E and estimate the ratio of risk passed sites to all passed sites. <br />
-Finally, Marsala determines whether this E obtains the risk genomic region which contains disease-related mutation. <br />
+In all of four modes, the basic clue is to find the allele passed from F01 to E, and compare it with the diseases allele.
+The allele passed from F01 to E is decided by the genotypes called at nearby sites. <br />
+If A is given(mode1 and mode2), the diseased allele is the allele passed from A to F01, which could be phased out by comparing the genotype of A and F01. <br />
+If A is absent, the 2 alleles could be phased out by grouping and intergrating all the alleles passed from F01 to E, which comprise the 2 alleles in F01.
+And the diseased allele has mutation at the causal site. <br />

 2. CNV <br />
 Marsala estimate the DNA copy number of E and report whether E was normal.